Combining satellite data with tidal modelling 86981216eb9643bd934e4e5980eb2841

 [19]:

-tides_lowres.plot.imshow(col='time', vmin=-1, vmax=1, cmap='RdBu')
+tides_lowres.plot.imshow(col="time", vmin=-1, vmax=1, cmap='RdBu')

 [19]:

-<xarray.plot.facetgrid.FacetGrid at 0x7fad57c011f0>
+<xarray.plot.facetgrid.FacetGrid at 0x7f971049b250>

 ../../../_images/notebooks_How_to_guides_Tidal_modelling_41_1.png